Great auk: Taxonomy and evolution

 The following cladogram shows the placement of the great auk among its closest relatives, based on a 2004 genetic study:

 Pinguinus alfrednewtoni was a larger, and also flightless, member of the genus Pinguinus that lived during the Early Pliocene.
 Known from bones found in the Yorktown Formation of the Lee Creek Mine in North Carolina, it is believed to have split, along with the great auk, from a common ancestor.
-Pinguinus alfrednewtoni lived in the western Atlantic, while the great auk lived in the eastern Atlantic.
+Pinguinus alfrednewtoni lived in the Western Atlantic, while the great auk lived in the Eastern Atlantic.
 After the former died out following the Pliocene, the great auk took over its territory.
 The great auk was not related closely to the other extinct genera of flightless alcids, Mancalla, Praemancalla, and Alcodes.

 Etymology

 The "Great Auk, Northern Penguin, or Gair-Fowl", wood engraving by Thomas Bewick in A History of British Birds, 1804 (Note: Bewick stated "This species is not numerous any where: it inhabits Norway, Iceland, The Ferro Islands, Greenland, and other cold regions of the north, but is seldom seen on the British shores.")

 The great auk was one of the 4,400 animal species formally described by Carl Linnaeus in his eighteenth-century work Systema Naturae, in which it was given the binomial Alca impennis.
 The name Alca is a Latin derivative of the Scandinavian word for razorbills and their relatives.
 The bird was known in literature even before this and was described by Charles d'Ecluse in 1605 as Mergus Americanus.
 This also included a woodcut which represents the oldest unambiguous visual depictions of the bird.

 The species was not placed in its own scientific genus, Pinguinus, until 1791.
 The generic name is derived from the Spanish, Portuguese and French name for the species, in turn from Latin pinguis meaning "plump", and the specific name, impennis, is from Latin and refers to the lack of flight feathers, or pennae.

 The Irish name for the great auk is falcóg mhór, meaning "big seabird/auk".
 The Basque name is arponaz, meaning "spearbill".
 Its early French name was apponatz, while modern French uses grand pingouin.
 The Norse called the great auk geirfugl, which means "spearbird".
 This has led to an alternative English common name for the bird, garefowl or gairfowl.
 The Inuit name for the great auk was isarukitsok, which meant "little wing".

-The word "penguin" first appears in the sixteenth century as a synonym for "great auk".
-Although the etymology is debated, the generic name "penguin" may be derived from the Welsh pen gwyn "white head", either because the birds lived in New Brunswick on White Head Island (Pen Gwyn in Welsh) or because the great auk had such large white circles on its head.
+The word "penguin" first appears in the 16th century as a synonym for "great auk".
+It may be derived from the Welsh pen gwyn "white head", although the etymology is debated.
 When European explorers discovered what today are known as penguins in the Southern Hemisphere, they noticed their similar appearance to the great auk and named them after this bird, although biologically, they are not closely related.
 Whalers also lumped the northern and southern birds together under the common name "woggins".